heathensnet/odin-recipes/README.md

 # odin-recipes
-Build a basic recipe website using predominantly predominantely beginner-level html skills.
+Build a basic recipe website usingonly the beginner-level html and css skills that have been covered in the course.